salekinsirajus/DIPP/docs/tech.md

             this could be a great addition though: theoritically, any machine can directly talk to any other machine. (does ipv6 provides a solution to this problem?
 Probably not)

+        5. Determinism:
+            Determinism is helpful and makes the protocol more robust, and easy to implement.
+However, we need to find a balance between making the network deterministic, and not restricting the flow of data.
+            According message exchange patterns, we need to see how that play
+            out: req-res, pub-sub and free form??